feenkind/team-topologies-management/README.md

 # Backend application
-The frontend application uses NestJS.
+The backend application uses NestJS.

 ## Development
 Install all node module with `npm i`.

-Run the application in following modes:
+Navigate to the backend folder and run the application in following modes:
 ```bash
 # development
 $ npm run start